fkoziol/SaltyGet/README.md

 Though, you can see in the script that it evolved a lot.

 Every existing scripts I found so far were only recording which fighter won or lost.
 Though, I have two problems with this approach:
-- Knowing who won and who lost doesn't give informations on why
+- Knowing who won and who lost doesn't give informations on why, which is almost more important
 - Going for the one with the highest chances of winning isn't the optimal way of betting

 So I wrote this script to get all the informations from the characters, but also the odds for each match.